 A legal notice was published in the Lee's Summit Tribune on February 22, 2020 announcing the public hearing would take place on March 11, 2020.
 A 30-day comment period began on March 13, 2020 and concluded on April 17, 2020.
 This timeframe allowed citizens to review and provide comments on the 2020-21 AAP.
 The plan was made available for review in hard copy at City Hall, the Gamber Center and Lee's Summit branches of Mid-Continent Public Library, as well as online via the City's website.
 Due to the outbreak of COVID-19, City facilities closed to the public on March 24th.
 Per HUD regulations, the 30-day public comment period was reduced to not less than 5 days, so the City was able to maintain compliance.
-While public facilities were closed, access to City's draft plan remained available on the City's website through April 17th.
-No public comments were received by the City.
+While public facilities were closed, access to the City's draft plan remained available on the City's website through April 17th.
+No public comments were received by the City and the final plan was read and adopted by City Council on April 28, 2020.